pavelanni/python-vacation/docs/Python_vacation_day02.md

 1
 ```

-"This is good, but in reality you wanted to print out something like 'Here is your order: base product: coffee, flavor: marshmallow, topping: chocolate', right?
+"This is good, but in reality, you wanted to print out something like 'Here is your order: base product: coffee, flavor: marshmallow, topping: chocolate', right?
 How would you get products and flavors from the numbers?"

 "Yes, you told me yesterday!
 We'll use them as list indexes!"